Vasona Lake County Park: Animal life

 A bald eagle was spotted in the Vasona Lake County Park in early 2017.

 Public activities

 The reservoir is host to non-power recreational boating, and a marina on site has pedal boats for public rental.
 Other popular water sports in the reservoir include kayaking and standup paddleboarding.
+Watercrafts from outside the park or swimming is not allowed.
 The park is also home to the Youth Science Institute, several picnic pavilions, and several hiking/biking trails.
-The popular Los Gatos Creek Trail, which runs from Lexington Dam to just short of downtown San Jose, passes through the park.
+The popular Los Gatos Creek Trail, which runs from Lexington Dam to western downtown San Jose in two segments, passes through the park.
 It is one of the most popular parks in the south bay.

-Since 1998, the Park organizes throughout the month of December the annual event Vasona Fantasy of Lights where the park is filled with light-powered holiday scenes, imageries, and animations which illuminate the park.
+Since 1999, the Park organizes the annual event Vasona Fantasy of Lights.
+During the month of December, the park is filled with light-powered holiday scenes, imageries, and animations which illuminate the park.
 The park also co-hosts the annual Pianos in the Park event organized by the Santa Clara County Parks.